LightJason/lightjason.github.io/content/tutorials/communication.md

 agent addressing / naming depends on the domain or underlying software architecture.
 To create a communication structure you have to build-up your own naming model, a send action with a receiving plan and a data structure to map agent names / addresses to agent objects.

-If you struggled at some point or wish to obtain our exemplary solution to this tutorial, you can download the archive containing the source code [here](/download/communication-agent.zip).
-This tutorial depends on the tutorial [AgentSpeak-in-15min](agentspeak-in-fifteen-minutes), so the whole build process is explained within the basic tutorial.

 {{< toc >}}

 > __Don't reinvent the edge__